nikialeksey/porflavor/readme.md

 # What it is?

-ProFlavor is the plugin for extending the android product flavors.
+PorFlavor is the plugin for extending the android product flavors.
 When you use multiple dimensions you can not define unique build config fields or res values per flavor:
 ```groovy
 android {